soundpress/RulesOfNYC/docs/c09/index.rst

    (3) The continued failure to pay the stipulated fine amount for an additional 45 days beyond the period stated in paragraph (2) of this subdivision will result in a further penalty of $30 in addition to the penalties provided in paragraphs (1) and (2) of this subdivision.

-   (4) The continued failure to pay the stipulated fine amount for an additional 7 days beyond the period stated in paragraph (3) of this subdivision will result in the entry of a judgment against the owner in the original unreduced fine amount as provided in § 39-05 of these rules, plus the penalties provided in paragraphs (1), (2) and (3) of this subdivision.
+   (4) The continued failure to pay the stipulated fine amount for an additional 7 days beyond the period stated in paragraph (3) of this subdivision will result in the entry of a judgment against the owner in the original unreduced fine amount as provided in 19 RCNY § 39-05, plus the penalties provided in paragraphs (1), (2) and (3) of this subdivision.